Brian-MacCurtin/Data-Analyst-Practice/README.md

 ## Research Question 4: Which data analyst **skills** are associated with the **highest salaries**?

-First, I looked at the average salaries of job postings that require certain skills.
-I want to see which skills are associated with the highest average salaries MORE EXPLANATION
+First, I looked at the average salaries of jobs that require certain skills to see what are the highest paying skills.

 ```SQL
 SELECT